-PainSci summary of Braddom 2009?This page is one of thousands in the PainScience.com bibliography.
-It is not a general article: it is focussed on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★★★?5-star ratings are for sentinel studies, excellent experiments with meaningful results.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+PainSci commentary on Braddom 2009: ?This page is one of thousands in the PainScience.com bibliography.
+It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
+Links to other papers and more general information are provided wherever possible.

-This fascinating study of almost 25,000 patients showed that “pinched nerves” (nerve root impingement, radiculopathy) are fairly rare in the general population — only 6% actually had it in the neck, and only 12% in the low back — and barely any more common in people who’ve had car accidents.
-You would certainly think that car accidents would cause more nerve root injuries, especially in the neck, but that is precisely what this study did not find.
+This fascinating study of almost 25,000 patients showed that “pinched nerves” (nerve root impingement, radiculopathy) are fairly rare — only 6% actually had it in the neck, and only 12% in the low back — and it’s barely any more common in people who’ve had car accidents.
+You would think that car accidents would cause more nerve root injuries, especially in the neck, but that is precisely what this study did not find.
 It identified only a small (2%) increase in the neck, and no difference at all in the low back.
-This is quite a counter-intuitive finding.
-I think that if you polled health professionals and patients and asked them “Do people who’ve had car accidents have more nerve injury?” you would get a much larger number.
+That’s a counter-intuitive finding.
+If you polled health professionals and patients and asked them “Do people who’ve had car accidents have more nerve injury?”
+I think you would get a much larger number.

-So I get two interesting things out of this straightforward study: first, it’s yet another great example of how the spine is just not particularly fragile or prone to nerve injury; second, it’s terrific evidence that nerve pinches are really pretty rare overall, certainly relatively to what people fear.
+So I get two interesting things out of this straightforward study: first, it’s (yet another) great example of how the spine is not particularly fragile or prone to nerve injury; second, it’s good evidence that nerve root pinches are rare overall, certainly relatively to what people fear.
 Yes, 12% is more than 1 in 10 people — hardly rare — but if you believe every patient who says “I have a pinched nerve,” the rate would be about 80%!

 This retrospective study compared the frequency of electrodiagnostically confirmed cervical and lumbar radiculopathies in a motor vehicle accident (MVA) population to that of a non-MVA population in 24,651 consecutive initial electrodiagnostic reports.
 The frequency of cervical radiculopathy was slightly but significantly increased in 8% of the MVA compared to 6% of the non-MVA patients.
 The frequency of plexopathy was significantly increased in the MVA (3%) compared to the non-MVA patients (2%).
 The frequency of lumbar radiculopathy was not significantly increased (12% for both groups).
 Nineteen percent of the MVA patients and 18% of the non-MVA patients had cervical and/or lumbar radiculopathy.
 This shows that the frequency of cervical and lumbar radiculopathies is low after MVAs.
 MVA appears to cause a small but significant increase in the frequency of cervical radiculopathy and plexopathy.